 Chapter 1: Problem – Partition Is Lost from Dynamic Disk

 While using or managing volumes on the computer, you can’t be too careful.
 Even though, mistaken deletion problems still occur frequently.
-When people realize it’s a huge mistake, they'll be eager to know whether it’s possible to recover files/partition from dynamic disk; is that right?
+When you realize it’s a huge mistake, you’ll be eager to know whether it’s possible to recover files/partition from dynamic disk; is that right?

-Therefore, we'd like to provide solutions to help people recover files from dynamic disk in Windows completely in the next chapter.
+Therefore, I’d like to provide solutions to help people recover files from dynamic disk in Windows completely in the next chapter.

 What Happens When You Delete Volume in Disk Management

 After deleting a volume from dynamic disk, the corresponding disk space will be released immediately (become unallocated).
-In order to ensure the integrity of data, we strongly recommend that you drop everything you’re doing on the computer (it’s better to shut down the computer and restart it to do what we tell you to do in the following content).
+In order to ensure the integrity of data, I strongly recommend that you drop everything you’re doing on the computer (it’s better to shut down the computer and restart it to do what I tell you to do in the following content).

 Chapter 2: How Do You Recover Files from Dynamic Disk in Windows